 Here are some things to keep in mind if your Detect is offline:

-- If your Detect is having trouble reaching Guard or Google Nest Connect, it will appear as Offline in the Nest app.
+- If your Nest Detect can’t reach Nest Guard or Nest Connect, it will appear as “Offline” on the Nest app.

 - As long as your Detect is offline, it won’t be able to alert Guard when a door or window is opened or closed, or when there’s motion in a room.